-Please note the following:
+Here’s the fine print….please note the following:

 - Full direct access to physical therapy services in Georgia, without requiring a physician referral, went into effect in July, 2015.
 However, many insurance companies still require referral by a medical physician, so please bring it with you to your appointment if you have it.

 - We are an out-of-network provider for insurance and the amount you are reimbursed depends on your individual plan.

 - What this means…You will pay before or at the time of service and then receive a ‘superbill’ to file with your insurance.
 You will be directly reimbursed (amount dependent on your particular benefits) and most receive reimbursement quickly!
 You may also use your HSA or FSA funds.
 If you have any questions, please feel free to contact our office for clarification.